Skip to main content

 Help - there's no money left on my voucher

-What to do if your food, shopping or supermarket voucher shows zero balance or less than you expected - including how to check your balance and how to report the problem.
+What to do if your food, shopping or supermarket voucher shows no money left, including how to check your balance and who to contact.

-First, confirm your balance directly.
-The quickest way is to click the original link that was sent to you and check the amount shown on screen.
-For supermarket-specific balance check methods, see: Can I check the balance of my voucher?
+First, check your balance directly.
+The quickest way is to open the original link that was sent to you and look at the amount shown on screen.
+For supermarket-specific balance checks, see Can I check the balance of my voucher?

 Make sure you're opening the most recent link you were sent.
-If you have received more than one voucher, it's possible you may be looking at one you've already spent.
-Check your emails and texts to confirm you have the correct link.
+If you've had more than one voucher, you might be looking at one you've already spent.
+Check your emails and texts to confirm you have the right link.

 If your link came directly from Huggg

-You'll know this is the case if the original email came from notify@huggg.me, or if you received a text message from Huggg.
-In this case, we have a record of how and to whom the link was sent, and we can investigate.
-Please email us at support@huggg.me with the following:
+You'll know this if the original email came from notify@huggg.me, or you had a text message from Huggg.
+In that case, Huggg has a record of how and to whom the link was sent, and can look into it.
+Email support@huggg.me with:

 • The supermarket your voucher is for

-• The balance you were expecting vs what is showing
+• The balance you expected and what is showing

 • When you last used the voucher, if at all

-• The name of the organisation that sent your voucher
+• The name of the organisation that sent it

-Some organisations receive voucher links from Huggg and then share them with recipients themselves - for example by forwarding them by email, sending them via WhatsApp, or printing and handing them out.
-In these cases, Huggg has no visibility of how the link was shared or who else may have received it.
+Some organisations get voucher links from Huggg and share them with people themselves, for example by forwarding an email, sending a WhatsApp message, or printing and handing them out.
+When that happens, Huggg can't see how the link was shared or who else received it.

-If this applies to you, please contact the organisation that shared the link with you directly - for example your council, school, or charity - and ask them to investigate.
-They will be able to see how the link was distributed and whether it may have been shared with more than one person.
+Contact the organisation that shared the link with you, for example your council, school, or charity, and ask them to look into it.
+They can see how the link was given out and whether it reached more than one person.

 Did this answer your question?